AstarNetwork/astar-docs/docs/learn/dapp-staking/dapp-staking-protocol.md

 #### Claiming dApp Reward

 If at the end of a `Build&Earn` subperiod era dApp has high enough score (support) to enter a reward tier, it will get rewards assigned to it.
-Rewards aren't paid out automatically but must be claimed instead, similar to staker & bonus rewards.
+Rewards aren't paid out automatically but must be claimed instead, similar to staker rewards.

-dApp reward is calculated based on the tier in which ended.
-All dApps that end up in one tier will get the exact same reward.
+dApp reward is calculated based on the tier and (where enabled) the dApp rank within that tier.
+The protocol computes, per tier and era, a **rank-0 base reward** and a **per-rank-step reward**, and the final dApp reward is derived from those components.

 ### Tier System